smithgeoffrey/go-coop/pipeline/README.md

 But I couldn't connect to <pi ip>:8081 from my laptop, until I added port translation between the host and container:

-    docker run -p 8081:8081 --name coop coop
+    docker container run -p 8081:8081 --name coop coop

 Finally, it was holding on to the shell until I specified the detachment option:

-    docker run -d -p 8081:8081 --name coop coop fe89c2315b3343c651912d69f4a5de3005fe67e4a8b8cf4b78fdfd14726c0cc1
+    docker container run -d -p 8081:8081 --name coop coop fe89c2315b3343c651912d69f4a5de3005fe67e4a8b8cf4b78fdfd14726c0cc1

 I could track it with this:

-    docker ps
+    docker container ls
     CONTAINER ID  IMAGE  COMMAND          CREATED              STATUS              PORTS                    NAMES fe89c2315b33  coop   "/app/gobinary"  About a minute ago   Up About a minute   0.0.0.0:8081->8081/tcp   agitated_euclid

+    docker container top coop
+    ps aux | grep coop

 That shows running containers.
 To see them all regardless of status:

-    docker container ls --all
+    docker container ls -a

 Nnotice the strange names being assigned to containers, like agitated_euclid.
 It seems the code for that is at https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go.

 Also notice all the cruft of dangling (unused) images and containers.
-These worked well for me:
+Looks like you can remove ones like:

+    docker container rm -f <first 3 chars of id1> <first 3 chars of id2> ...

+But I tried this that worked well:

     docker system prune
     docker system prune -a # more aggressive